linquynus/TFregulomeR-dev/inst/update_notes/functionality_update.md

 ## Current Functionalities v1.0.9
-### New features compared to last version v1.0.0 are highlighted  in red color
+### New features compared to last version v1.0.0 are highlighted in bold font

 1) Browse the TFregulomeR data warehouse (TFBSBrowser)
 2) Load TF peaks (loadPeaks)